A Community for the Future

 Many of those endeavors involve research to improve the human condition.
 NIH funding for health research on campus has doubled in just the last five years.
 Researchers are exploring diverse solutions for some of the greatest challenges to health and well-being, including diabetes, Alzheimer’s disease, lack of sleep, and anxiety.

 And unlike many other universities, our health research labs involve students in meaningful ways.
-In Megan Frost’s polymeric biomaterials lab, for instance, undergraduate and graduate students alike have a chance to learn about the world of biomedical engineering research.
-Frost, associate professor of biomedical engineering, says her approach to hiring student researchers is to open the door to anyone who wants to learn.
+In a polymeric biomaterials lab, for instance, undergraduate and graduate students alike have a chance to learn about the world of biomedical engineering research.

 Engaged mentors encourage engaged learners.
 For students, exploring how to do research builds belonging as well as marketable skills.
 For faculty and staff, research that matters in people’s daily lives is filled with purpose.
 For everyone, the goal is shared enthusiasm, rigor, and well-being.